 The cost of each AP® Exam is $100 each.*

-??
-Students planning on take the AP® Exam must complete Steps 3 and 4
+⇒ Students planning on take the AP® Exam must complete Steps 2 and 3

 Step 3: Set Exam Decision Indicator to “Yes” before deadline

-- Joining the class does not enroll students in an exam.
-Students must change the exam setting from “Undecided” to “Yes” if they want to the AP® Exam in May.
-This is how an exam is ordered for specific students.
+- Joining the class does not automatically enroll students in an exam.
+Students must change the exam order status if they want to take the AP® Exam in May 2021 by clicking on “Register for Exam” beneath the course title.

-- Must complete Step 3 for each AP® course/exam student plans to take
+- Complete Step 3 for each AP® exam the student plans to take

 Why do I need to activate an exam on The College Board MyAP System?